So you’re looking for the Best Bass Headphones?

 Phillips Rich Bass Neckband Headphones

-The Phillips Rich Bass Neckband is a sporty headphone that packs some Big Bass in a lightweight package.
+The Phillips Rich Bass Neckband is a sporty headphone that packs some deep bass in a lightweight package.
 Price wise these provide great comfort and above expected sound quality.

 A great choice for the budget-minded bass lover with an active lifestyle!